 - In The Shawshank Redemption, Byron Hadley, the sadistic captain of the prison guard, receives an inheritance of $35,000, but he complains about taxes coming to take most of it away, even if he decides to buy something with it.
 The main character, Andy Dufresne, overhears him and offers to guide him through a financial loophole to allow him to keep the whole sum.

-- The Twilight Zone Classic episode "The Man in the Bottle".
+- The Twilight Zone (1959) episode "The Man in the Bottle".
 The Castles' second wish is for a million dollars in cash.
 After they give away some of the money, an IRS agent shows up and gives them a bill for the taxes (Federal and state) they owe on it.
 This leaves them with only five dollars.
 Why exactly they don't just wish for an even greater sum of money and not give it all away before taxes come is never addressed.

 - Emergency! had one episode where a wealthy guy left John and Roy a fortune after they rescued him.
 But he asked that some go to someone else, and gets some, and after taxes get taken out, the paramedics have a few bucks left and that's it.